kintsugi-programmer/KintsugiStack/CP31/README.md

   // min_element(v.begin(), v.end()) O(n)
   ```
 -  `vector<long long> v1(10,0);` initialize safety vector
--  WTF : What the Fish Ques
+-  : What the Fish Ques
 - Parity
   - Parity is simply whether a number is even or odd.
   - Even parity: divisible by 2 (like 2, 4, 6, 8...)